FINTLabs/fint-coding-guidelines/README.md

 2. Avoid commenting out code.
 Do not commit the commented out code into the source code repository.
 If it is not needed any more, delete it.

 **While the general guideline is to avoid the use of comments, there are situations where comments can be useful:**
-1. Public APIs.
+1. **Public APIs**.
 If you are creating a library, add javadoc comments to the classes that will be used by other projects.
-2. Usage of a third party library.
+2. **Usage of third party libraries**.
 There can be situations where the use of a library is not self explanatory.
 If the your source code is becoming complex due to an external dependency, write a comment explaining why it is implemented this way.

 ## Testing